 Why aren't we using a return address?

-If you wish to use your own address for the return, that is always an option.
+If you wish to use your own address for the return, you may do so.
 If not, please write your first name and last initial on the first line, and Vote Forward on the second line in the space where the return address would ordinarily appear on your envelopes.
 Here is an example: